πŸ’» Project #3: Animated Movie Scene

 5. Add the Scene Container Section

-• Below the #scene-description div in HTML, add another container for the main animation space: <div id="scene-container"></div>
+• Below the #scene-description div in HTML, add another container for the main animation area: <div id="scene-container"></div>

 6. Style the Scene Container